Newly Released…two new books!

 The Book of Genesis: A New Translation from the Transparent English Version (Charlotte, NC: Genesis2000, 2020).
-Available now in Amazon Print and Kindle editions, both USA and International.
+(Hardcover and Kindle links)

 There’s an ancient, mysterious quality about it that makes me want to like Moses take my shoes off while standing on holy ground.
 Professor James D. Langford, Ph.D.
 Linguistics, University of Texas